 - I had so many questions that I now list them below as possible errors in measurement.

 Well, figuring this all out could take a long time!

 This section got so big that I made it an article all by itself.
 Please see 10 reasons why global oxygen measurements may be wrong.
 Topics include:

 - Doldrums and dead zones

 - And more if I find them.

 Okay, whew!
 We calculated the mass of the atmosphere to be about 5,117,073 gigatonnes and the mass of the oxygen to be 1,184,090 gigatonnes.
-We can feel given the current understanding of climate science that these numbers are fairly accurate.
-Then we discussed nine reasons why there might be less oxygen than believed.
+We can feel — given the current understanding of climate science — that these numbers are fairly accurate.
+Then we discussed ten reasons why there might be less oxygen than believed.
 This is part of my series exploring the theory of oxygen depletion is a major factor in climate change along with carbon dioxide emissions.

-If you can think of any more reasons, or you find any flaws in my thinking, please leave a comment below.
+If you find any flaws in my thinking, please leave a comment below.
 Thanks.

 See links in the above article.
 Plus the following:

 The Mass of the Atmosphere: A Constraint on Global Analyses.